Ms. Gokturk DUE _________________________

 Oryx and Crake literary Analysis Essay

-YOUR TASK: Write a 1200+ word literary analysis essay in which you analyze Oryx and Crake .
-This is a literary analysis essay, and therefore, you should explore within your analysis HOW the author has used literary techniques/devices to develop the point.
-Please submit to turnitin.
+YOUR TASK: Write a 1200 word literary analysis essay in which you analyze Oryx and Crake through a position of your choice.
+This is a literary analysis essay, and therefore, you should explore within your analysis HOW the author has used literary techniques/devices to develop the point you are trying to prove.
+Please submit your final draft to turnitin by the due date.

 Please refrain from making grandiose, sweeping statements.
 The first paragraph should be specific and direct, identifying the title, author, and genre of the works, and ending with a clear, interesting, and succinct thesis statement.
 Develop the ideas fully in the body, providing logical connections and relevant text-based evidence (TBE).
 Embed each quote in your explanation/interpretation.
 Use MLA parenthetical page citations.
 Your tone should be formal and erudite!